linhmieu1/UBports-gta7litewifi/README.md

 ```

 # YAYS, you just install Ubuntu touch on this tablet (While the device is completing its port and flashing can be done, it is still in a very early stage of development.)
-(debug yourself for boot and if you sucess to boot, please pull request that project to this repo)